-- The activities of the SPE are being conducted on behalf of the Bank according to it specific business needs so that the Bank obtains benefits from the SPE's operation. - The Bank has the decision-making powers to obtain most of the benefits of the activities of the SPE or, by setting up an 'autopilot' mechanism; the Bank has delegated these decision-making powers. - The Bank has rights to obtain most of the benefits of the SPE and therefore may be exposed to risks incident to the activities of the SPE. - The Bank retains most of the residual or ownership risks related to the SPE or its assets in order to obtain benefits from its activities.
+- The activities of the SPE are being conducted on behalf of the Bank according to it specific business needs so that the Bank obtains benefits from the SPE's operation. - The Bank has the decision-making powers to obtain the majority of the benefits of the activities of the SPE or, by setting up an 'autopilot' mechanism; the Bank has delegated these decision-making powers. - The Bank has rights to obtain the majority of the benefits of the SPE and therefore may be exposed to risks incident to the activities of the SPE. - The Bank retains the majority of the residual or ownership risks related to the SPE or its assets in order to obtain benefits from its activities.